 - Helping you gather up all your evidence and building a strong case for your claim

-We have offshore injury attorneys that can help you fight back against your employer, the insurance company, and any other party that gets in the way of your settlement.
-With more than 40 years of experience, our case results speak for themselves.
+Offshore injury and Jones Act attorneys can help you fight back against your employer, the insurance company, and any other party that gets in the way of your settlement.

 Speak to an Experienced Offshore Injury Lawyer Today

-Don’t feel forced to use a company doctor.
-The offshore injury lawyers here at Morris Bart are ready to assist you during this challenging time.
+Don’t feel forced to use a company doctor when filing a Jones Act claim.
+The offshore injury lawyers here at Morris Bart, LLC are ready to assist you during this challenging time.
 To get your free consultation, you can contact us 24/7 online or over the phone to schedule an appointment.

 Questions?Call (800) 537-8185